ramrom/rams_dot_files/cheatsheets/unixy_tools_cheatsheet.md

-date +%s%N     # print nanoseconds (%N doesnt work on OSX) gdate +%s.%N   # coreutils package on OSX offers gdate, which can give nanoseconds date +%s%3N   # nanoseconds with 3 most sig figs
+date +%s%N     # print nanoseconds (%N doesnt work on OSX) gdate +%s.%N   # coreutils package on OSX offers gdate, which can give nanoseconds date +%s%3N   # nanoseconds with 3 most sig figs perl -MTime::HiRes -e 'printf("%.0f\n",Time::HiRes::time()*1000)'   # not date, but universal way to get millisecond time in any OS

 # TIMEDATECTL - controle system time and date, not on OSX
 timedatectl show    # show properties of systemd-timedated